 How AI Visualizes Location Data for Site Selection

-Location intelligence visualization is a specific category of AI data visualization designed for spatial decisions.
-Instead of bar charts and line graphs, the primary output is an interactive map with layered data that answers the question: "Is this a good location for our next store?"
+Location data visualization is a specific category designed for spatial decisions.
+Instead of bar charts and line graphs, the primary output is an interactive map with layered data that answers one question: is this a good location for our next store?

 Trade Area Maps and Customer Catchment

-Trade area visualization replaces the old method of drawing circles on a map (radius rings) with data-driven catchment boundaries.
-AI-powered platforms generate drive-time polygons, walk-time contours, or gravity-model boundaries that reflect how customers actually travel to a store, not just how far away they live.
-The visualization shows where your customers come from, how far they travel, and where your trade area overlaps with existing locations, creating an immediate visual signal for cannibalization risk.
+Trade area visualization replaces the old method of drawing radius rings on a map with data-driven catchment boundaries.
+Platforms generate drive-time polygons, walk-time contours, or gravity-model boundaries that reflect how customers actually travel to a store, not just how far away they live.
+The map shows where your customers come from, how far they travel, and where your trade area overlaps an existing location, an immediate visual signal for cannibalization risk.

 Foot Traffic Pattern Visualization

-Mobile location data, aggregated and anonymized, reveals patterns that demographic data alone cannot: how many people actually visit a location, where they come from, what time they arrive, how long they stay, and what other stores they visit before and after.
-AI visualization turns this into heatmaps, flow diagrams, and time-series charts that show visitation patterns across hours, days, and seasons.
-For retail teams, this is the difference between "45,000 people live within 10 minutes" and "12,000 people actually visit this trade area weekly, and 60% of them also visit a competitor location 0.4 miles away."
+Aggregated, anonymized mobile location data reveals what demographics alone cannot: how many people actually visit a location, when they arrive, how long they stay, and what other stores they visit before and after.
+Visualization turns this into heatmaps, flow diagrams, and time-series charts.
+For retail teams, it is the difference between "45,000 people live within 10 minutes" and "12,000 people actually visit this trade area weekly, and 60% of them also visit a competitor 0.4 miles away."

 Competitive Density Overlays

-Competitive mapping visualizes every business in your category within a defined geography, coded by proximity, visit share, and category overlap.
-AI-powered platforms can overlay your proposed site against the competitive landscape to show retail voids (underserved areas) and saturation zones (too many competitors for the demand).
-This visual layer is what allows expansion teams to move from "there's a competitor nearby" to "there are three competitors within 0.5 miles, but they collectively capture only 40% of the available foot traffic in this trade area, leaving a quantifiable gap."
+Competitive mapping plots every business in your category within a defined geography, coded by proximity, visit share, and category overlap.
+Overlay your proposed site against that landscape and the retail voids (underserved areas) and saturation zones (too many competitors for the demand) become visible.
+This is what moves a team from "there's a competitor nearby" to "three competitors sit within 0.5 miles, but together they capture only 40% of the available foot traffic, leaving a quantifiable gap."

-The AI data visualization landscape splits into two categories that serve different jobs.
-Understanding which you need prevents the common mistake of using a presentation tool for an analysis job, or vice versa.
+The landscape splits into two categories that serve different jobs.
+Confusing them is the common mistake: using a presentation tool for an analysis job, or the reverse.

 |---|---|---|